Robot-Inventor/hide-view-count/README.md

 [日本語で読む](README_ja.md)

-This extension hides the number of impressions on Twitter and prevents the creation of an approval monster.
+This extension hides the number of impressions on Twitter and prevents the creation of an approval desire monster.
+It won't allow the View Count to be displayed for even a second!

 This is an extension to "not **see** the number of impressions".
 It cannot be used to "not **show** the number of impressions".